aidenlangley/nedots.rs/README.md

 logged to `stdout`.
 The builds showcase all of the functionality - it's not the most tangible "demo", but it does give you a peek at what it does.

+## TODO

+- I'd avoid running this as `root`.
+I need to ensure that file operations are carried out by the correct user.

 ## `nedots.yml`

 You can find the configuration file @ `$XDG_CONFIG_HOME/nedots/nedots.yml`.
 If